mozilla-l10n/styleguides/guidelines/outline.md

 	Is the capitalization standard appropriate for all of your language's Mozilla l10n projects or only some of them?
 Which ones?

 	Is the capitalization standard appropriate for all user interface elements in your language or only some of them?
 Which ones?

+	Are there other typographical conventions regarding quotes, quotation marks, apostrophes, use of bold or italic text, all caps text, ecc.